 Strategy 3.1.b: Assist Broadbands and members in the development and presentation of educational, advocacy, and stewardship events (such as expert talks and discussions, hikes with a purpose; restoration and monitoring activities; workshops; and regional Broadwalks) to engage their communities in protecting America’s public lands.

-OUTCOME 3.2: Grassroots efforts to defend national public lands are encouraged and supported, including how to effectively work with local, state, and federal agencies; legislative bodies, courts, and the presidential administration.
+OUTCOME 3.2: Encouragement and support for grassroots efforts to defend national public lands, including working effectively with local, state and federal agencies, legislative bodies, courts, and the presidential administration

 Strategy 3.2.a: Provide education and resources to Broadbands and members on grassroots advocacy methods, effective communications with governmental representatives, and documentation and lobbying skills.